Optimal Multitask Linear Regression and Contextual Bandits under Sparse Heterogeneity: Introduction

 \subsection{Contributions}

 We consider estimating $M$ linear models under $s$-sparse heterogeneity, in both the offline and online scenarios.
-We highlight our contributions as follows: \begin{itemize} \item For linear regression, we propose the \ours method---Median-based Multitask Estimator for Linear Regression---to jointly learn heterogeneous models: \ours first applies a covariate-wise median to source-specific least squares regression estimators to get a shared estimate across tasks, and then obtains estimates of individual tasks by shrinking the individual estimates towards the shared estimate via thresholding.
-We provide upper bounds on the estimation error for each individual task using \ours, showing the benefit of multiple tasks (large $M$) and the sparse heterogeneity (small $s$).
-For balanced datasets, our result improves the rates of global ordinary least squares (OLS) and of the multitask method of \cite{xu2021learning} by factors of $d/s$ and $\sqrt{d/s}$, respectively.
+We highlight our contributions as follows: \begin{itemize} \item For linear regression, we propose the \ours method---Median-based Multitask Estimator for Linear Regression---to jointly learn heterogeneous models: \ours first applies a weighted covariate-wise median to source-specific least squares regression estimators to obtain an estimate shared across tasks, and then obtains estimates of individual tasks by shrinking the individual estimates towards the shared estimate via thresholding.
+We provide upper bounds on the estimation error for each individual task using \ours, showing the benefit of multiple tasks (large total sample size $n_{[M]}$) and the sparse heterogeneity (small $s$).
+For balanced datasets, our result improves the rates of pooled ordinary least squares (OLS) and the multitask method of \cite{xu2021multitask} by factors of $d/s$ and $\sqrt{d/s}$, respectively.
+Beyond estimation in linear models, the applications of \ours to generalized linear models, and statistical inference for task-wise parameters are then discussed.

 We also provide matching minimax lower bounds in the multitask setting with sparse heterogeneity, showing the optimality of \ours.
-Our result for the $\ell_1$ error strengthens an existing lower bound for sparse linear regression \citep{raskutti2011minimax}.
+Our result generalizes the lower bound for single-task linear regression to allow data points with different noise variances, strengthening the one for sparse linear regression~\citep{raskutti2011minimax}.

-\item We formulate the asynchronous multitask setting for two types of contextual bandit problems where each bandit instance has a certain probability to observe contexts and take an action at any time.
-We embed \ours into the multitask bandit setting, leading to improved individual regret bounds; where the scaling in the context dimension $d$ from single-task methods is replaced by the sparsity $s$ of the heterogeneity.
+\item We formulate the asynchronous multitask setting for two types of contextual bandit problems where each bandit instance has a certain probability of observing a context and taking an action at any time.
+We use \ours in the multitask bandit setting, leading to improved individual regret bounds, where the scaling in the context dimension $d$ from single-task methods is replaced by the level of heterogeneity.
 In addition, we provide new minimax lower bounds for asynchronous multitask bandit problems.

 \item We support our methods with experiments on both synthetic data and the PISA educational attainment dataset.
-Our empirical results support our theoretical findings of an improvement over existing methods.
+Our empirical results support our theoretical findings, and show an improvement over existing methods.

 \end{itemize}